 • are you aware of the organisations and forms of support which exist to help people taking part in inquests?

-How to complain about a CILEX Advocate’s performance in an inquest
+How to report a concern about a CILEX Advocate’s performance in an inquest